jjaime2/altair/README.md

 + [Acknowledgements](#acknowledgement)

 ## About <a name = "about"></a>
-This repository will track the progress of designing Altair, a robotics platform for autonomous navigation
+This repository will track the progress of designing Altair, a robotics platform for autonomous navigation.
+Trying to make each new feature meaningful and minimize future regret.

 ## Demonstration <a name = "demo"></a>
 Updating Fall 2022 (hopefully)